Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

 \paragraph{Problem instance} We consider an example with $K=100$ commodities, and a graph with $p=15$ nodes and $q=100$ edges.
 Edges are generated randomly from pairs of nodes, with an additional cycle passing through all vertices (to ensure that the graph is strongly connected, \ie, there is a directed path from any node to any other).
 We randomly choose the source-destination pairs $(r_i, s_i)$.
 We choose commodity capacities $\tilde c_j$ from a uniform distribution on $[0.2,2]$, and $b_i$ are chosen uniformly on $[0.5,1.5]$.
 Volumes are sampled from $\exp N(0,1)$.
 Then the capacities are set as expected volume per edge, \ie, $c_j = \tilde c_j \exp(1/2)$ for all $j=1, \ldots, m$.
 The dimension of primal variable is $10000$ and of dual variable is $100$.

 \paragraph{Results} Figure~\ref{fig-mcf-subopt-vp} illustrates suboptimality and relative residuals achieved with the localization method for the multi-commodity flow problem.
-At iteration $62$, the primal recovery method with $\epsilon_v=10\%$ finds a primal point $\bar x^k$ with $28\%$ relative primal infeasibility, $1.8\%$ function value suboptimality, and $2.8\times$ smaller primal residual than $x^k$.
-At iteration $137$ the primal recovery method with $\epsilon_p=10\%$ finds a primal feasible point with $0.1\%$ function value suboptimality.
+At iteration $62$, MARA with $\epsilon_v=10\%$ finds a primal point $\bar x^k$ with $28\%$ relative primal infeasibility, $1.8\%$ function value suboptimality, and $2.8\times$ smaller primal residual than $x^k$.
+At iteration $137$ MARA with $\epsilon_p=10\%$ finds a primal feasible point with $0.1\%$ function value suboptimality.

 In contrast, at iteration $143$, $x^k$ is primal infeasible with $79\%$ relative infeasibility and $0.1\%$ suboptimality.
 At iteration $149$, the primal average value is infeasible with $258\%$ relative infeasibility and $16\%$ suboptimality.
-Moreover, projected point $\Pi(x^k)$ except for the first iteration is everywhere infeasible with respect to agents functions.
+Moreover, except for the first iteration, the projected point $\Pi(x^k)$ is everywhere outside the domain of the agents' functions.
+The competing methods are primal feasible only at the initial iteration with the following suboptimalities: the primal point $x^k$ is $72\%$ suboptimal, primal average point $\frac{1}{k}\sum_{j=1}^k x^j$ is $72\%$ suboptimal, and the projected points $\Pi(x^k)$ is $67\%$ suboptimal.